marliebesouw/marliebesouw.github.io/index.md

        <li>Practical tools to select and implement AI solutions</li>
       </ul>

-    Whether you're exploring AI for the first time or navigating implementation, this day gives you the clarity and confidence to move forward.
+    Whether you're exploring AI for the first time or navigating implementation, this day gives you the clarity and confidence to move forward. <br>

    <h3> About the Congress</h3>